 Number of Consultations Offered

-DU undergraduate students, graduate students, faculty, and staff may make up to two scheduled appointments per week on two different days.
+DU undergraduate students, graduate students, faculty, and staff may make up to three scheduled appointments per week on two different days.

 Writers may have a total of one scheduled appointment and one drop-in appointment on any given day.

-Writers may have a total of two scheduled appointments and two drop-in appointments in any given week.
+Writers may have a total of three scheduled appointments and two drop-in appointments in any given week.
 Weeks start on Monday and end on Sunday.

 We invitealumnito scheduleoneappointment per week in weeks 1-8 of any quarter; in weeks 9-10, alumni should contact us at firstname.lastname@example.org to see if we have appointments available.